Hybrid deployments with multiple forests

 Verify that you've met the hybrid deployment prerequisites.
 See the prerequisites listed earlier in this topic and Hybrid deployment prerequisites.
 Typically, only one forest needs an Active Directory synchronization server installed.
-A server with Azure Active Directory Connect (Azure AD Connect) with Active Directory Federation Services (AD FS) must be installed in each forest to enable single sign-on if a two-way forest trust isn't configured between the forests.
+For more information, see Topologies for Azure AD Connect.

 Obtain a third-party CA certificate for each Active Directory forest that meets the requirements listed previously in this topic.

 Install the certificate on all Exchange 2013 Client Access and Mailbox servers, or Exchange 2016 Mailbox servers, in each forest.

 Complete the steps outlined in the Create a hybrid deployment with the Hybrid Configuration wizard topic for the primary forest.

 Be sure to select the certificate designated for the primary forest in the Hybrid Configuration wizard and select the primary SMTP domain for the forest.

 Complete the steps outlined in the Create a hybrid deployment with the Hybrid Configuration wizard topic for the secondary forest.